retooth2/xenharmlib/doc/posttonal.rst

 Transposition
 ------------------------------------

-Period normalized scales have a nice quality to it: They form a closed subset of scales in regard to transposition, meaning that every time you transpose a period-normalized scale your result will be another period normalized scale:
+Period-normalized scales have a nice quality to them: They form a closed subset of scales with regard to transposition, meaning that every time you transpose a period-normalized scale, your result will be another period-normalized scale:

 .. testcode::